Toilet Bloomington IL – C.K. Brush Plumbing – Schedule Toilet Repair, Drain Cleaning or New Toilet Installation – 309-808-3768

 Toilet Bloomington IL

 - The toilet wobbles.
 A toilet that shifts or wobbles indicates a problem.
-If your toilet feels unsteady, contract a plumber to assess the problem.
+If your Toilet Bloomington IL feels unsteady, contract a plumber to assess the problem.
 It might simply be a matter of retightening a few bolts.
 On the other hand, it might indicate that the flooring underneath is rotting and needs professional repairs.

 Contact your local plumbers at C.K.
 Brush if you’re seeing any of these common warning signs.
 We can either repair or replace your Toilet Bloomington IL at affordable rates.

-Some Common Items You Should Flush Down Your Drains or Toilet Bloomington IL
+Some Common Items You Should Never Flush Down Your Drains or Toilet Bloomington IL

-It might seem tempting to try and dispose of household items by simply flushing them away.
+It might seem tempting to try and dispose of household items by simply flushing them down the Toilet Bloomington IL.
 However, this can cause major problems for your toilet and plumbing system.
 The following items, in particular, should stay out of your toilets and drains:

 –Lint.
 Lint that flows out with the water inside a washing machine’s discharge can result in a clog in your drains.
 An overflowing laundry drain will rapidly cover up the floors with water and cause a lot of damage.
 Fortunately, this is quite preventable.
 Attaching a lint catcher – a metallic mesh type of sleeve which fits on your washer’s discharge hose – traps lint effectively.
 This prevents it from going down the drain.
 Another cost-efficient method is to place a nylon stocking on the discharge hose.
 With either one of these practical options, remember to replace the stocking or lint trap when it gets full.